-Property Name Description Default Value polling- frequency The frequency (in seconds) that the service desk application is polled for change requests.
+Property Name Description Default Value polling- schedules A list of cron expressions separated by the new line character.
+Format: 30 < new line > 0 polling- frequency The frequency (in seconds) that the service desk application is polled for change requests.
 If polling- schedules and polling- frequency are undefined, then the default is 30 seconds. initial-load- state If you specify a string date, the adapter collects all requests from the specified creation date through the current date, at one time and does not continue to collect new or updated requests.
 Format: MM/dd/yy HH:mm:ss z null